RSE-Sheffield/golden/README.md

 ```

 Please see the vignette: `vignette("getting-started", package="golden")` for more details.
+(Note: you will need to set `build_vignettes = TRUE` in `devtools::install_github` to build the vignette.)

 A quickstart introduction and example is provided below.

 ## Example use